mharen/mharen.github.io/blog/2008/2008-01-is-your-refrigerator-running.md

 <span style="font-weight: bold;">Thursday 8:30am:</span> The Sears technician calls ahead and predicts a 9am arrival.
 He's a nice guy and arrives on time.
 Ten minutes later Fred is back to his old self again.
 Apparently the compressor was fine--only the relay needed replaced.
 Thanks Sears!
 I ask the tech how much he would have charged me if I didn't have insurance (my copay is $55).
 He immediately answers, "$265."

 I wish I had some orange juice in my mouth when he said that so I could spit it out all dramatically.
 Two-hundred-sixty-five-frickin-dollars for 10 minutes of work.
 Are you kidding me?
-He didn't even pretend this was <a href="http://www.google.com/products?q=refrigerator+compressor+relay&amp;btnG=Search+Products&amp;hl=en&amp;show=dd&amp;scoring=p" id="ya31" target="_blank" title="relay prices">due to parts</a>.
+He didn't even pretend this was [due to parts](http://www.google.com/products?q=refrigerator+compressor+relay&amp;btnG=Search+Products&amp;hl=en&amp;show=dd&amp;scoring=p" id="ya31" target="_blank" title="relay prices).
 At that hourly rate, he must make over a bajillion dollars per year.

 <span style="font-weight: bold;">In conclusion:</span>